 2005-P Satin Finish Special Strike Dime Value

-The 2005-P Satin Finish dime represents a new collector product introduced by the U.S. Mint.
-These special strikes featured a distinctive matte-like surface finish different from both circulation strikes and proofs.
+The 2005-P Satin Finish dime represents the very first year of a new collector product introduced by the U.S. Mint.
+These special strikes feature a distinctive matte-like surface finish that is different from both circulation strikes and traditional proof coins — a finish described by grading services using the Specimen (SP) grade designation.

-The highest recorded auction price reached $2,585 for an SP68 Full Band specimen in July 2013.
-The Full Band designation indicates complete torch band separation.
-This premium reflects the coin’s unique characteristics and strong collector demand.
+The highest recorded auction price reached $2,585 for an SP68 Full Band specimen sold in July 2013.
+The Full Band designation — indicating complete, unbroken horizontal separation on both torch bands — is what elevates the value so dramatically.
+Without Full Bands, the same coin in SP68 would be worth far less.

 2005-P Satin Finish Special Strike Dime Price/Grade Chart